NichoSeb2/PolliottiParnell_8_18022022/README.md

 ## Secure your site
 ### Admin access
-By default, you can log as admin with : `Administrator / Password`
+By default, you can log as admin with : `Administrateur / Password`

 ### Other users
 Samples data come with 2 additional users :